roman-milk/roman-milk.github.io/teacher-teacher.md

  Anita watched as her slave crawled to her bedroom.
 She remembered when she first experienced the BDSM lifestyle.
 She was shocked when her parents first explained to her what they were doing.
 She watched as they had the Mayor and his wife tied up and hanging from the ceiling, naked and collared.
 Her Mom was using a riding crop spanking the mayor's cock again and again as he was begging for more.
 His wife was being caned by her dad and she watched as he striped her body from her tits to her knees.

  The next day they both were now the family's servants with the mayor dressed in a maid's uniform complete with makeup and completely hairless below the neck.
 His wife was naked and being fucked in the ass by dad and eating her mom's pussy.
 Anita watched the two most powerful people in the city begging to be humiliated and performing degrading acts and the sight went right to her pussy.
 She begged her mom to let them eat her or to let her play with them.
 But her mother refused saying only that being a master or mistress over another person was a big responsibility.
 She told her to be patient her time will come, right now she just needed to watch and learn.
-Report_Story #2